 Being a very touristic area, most stores, tour companies, restaurants, and hotels accept card.
 Some exclude certain cards, so be sure to check beforehand.

 It is a good idea to have some cash on hand for smaller shops, restaurants, and activities.
-Note that if you pay your entrance to Torres del Paine at the park, you will need to pay in cash.
-There are a few ATMs and exchange houses around town; just know your exchange rates!
+There are a few ATMs and exchange houses around town; just check the current exchange rates beforehand.